 The area's meat markets flourished for a number of centuries.
-As recently as 1881, there were 31 butchers shops along the street.
+As recently as 1881, there were 31 butcher shops along the street.
 Now, however, there isn't a single one left.

-They have been replaced by bakeries, pubs, jewellers, pie shops, cafes, fudge pantries and another, more enchanting trend.
+They have been replaced by bakeries, pubs, jewellers, pie shops, cafes, fudge pantries, York Ghost Merchants and another, more enchanting trend.

 The Shambles And Magic

 More recently, the Shambles has witnessed a convergence of old and new to bring us...
 Harry Potter!

 The whimsical old street is thought to have been the inspiration behind Harry Potter's Diagon Alley.
 At a glance this makes perfect sense, the charming cobbled street and its leaning Tudor buildings look like they've been ripped straight out of a fantasy novel.